cache2k/cache2k/src/site/markdown/0/UPCOMING.md

   * new: Cache.removeAll()
   * new: Cache.invoke() and Cache.invokeAll()
   * new: Cache.putAll()
+  * CacheLoaderException used for wrapping loader exceptions, replaces PropagatedCacheException

   * Stronger typing: Added generic types to the methods CacheBuilder.entryExpiryCalculator and CacheBuilder.exceptionExpiryCalculator